 I'll show you how to experience the best of Italy in just two weeks with our suggested independent travel itinerary.
 You'll experience the grandeur of Rome, the romance of Venice, and the simple pleasures of Italy's heartland.

-On my proposed itinerary, you'll spend a few days in Rome, use a one-week house rental to visit the Tuscan or Umbrian hill towns and countryside, and end with a romantic stay in Venice.
+On my sample itinerary, you'll spend a few days in Rome, use a one-week house rental to visit the Tuscan or Umbrian hill towns and countryside, and end with a romantic stay in Venice.

 RomeRome is a good starting point.
 You can fly there easily from the United States and you won't need (or want) a car.
 Plan to spend at least three or four days in Rome.
 Choose a hotel that's near public transportation.
 If this is your first visit, you might want to choose a small hotel or bed and breakfast inn offering personalized service.
 My favorite is the Daphne Inn, especially good for your first visit to Rome.
 The helpful, English-speaking staff will map out your days, make restaurant recommendations, and even give you a cell phone so you can call them if you get lost or need advice.
 (See Places to Stay in Rome for more recommendations from budget through luxury)